wcasper/math406spring2024/extras/syllabus.md

 **Office hourse:** TBA.
 Additional office hours are always available by request.

-**Course website:** we will use Canvas website (Spring 2023 MATH 407-1 18421), but will link additional information from a corresponding <a target="_parent" href="https://wcasper.github.io/math430spring2023">Github Pages site (link)</a> which you may find more convenient for pulling material.
+**Course website:** we will use Canvas website (Spring 2024 MATH 406-1 10067), but will link additional information from a corresponding <a target="_parent" href="https://wcasper.github.io/math406spring2024">Github Pages site (link)</a> which you may find more convenient for pulling material.

 ## Course meeting information
 * Section: 01
-* Course ID: 19501
+* Course ID: 10067
-* Time: MW 10:00AM-11:50AM
+* Time: MW 1:00PM-2:50PM
-* Meeting Dates: 08/21/2023-12/15/2023
+* Meeting Dates: 01/22/2024-05/15/2024
-* Location: MH 464
+* Location: MH 047

 ## Course catalog description
-Development of the theoretical foundations of calculus with an emphasis on mathematical rigor and formal proof.
-Algebraic and topological properties of the real numbers; limits of sequences and functions; continuity, differentiation and integration of functions of one variable; infinite series.
+First order linear and quasi-linear partial differential equations.
+Classification of second order linear partial differential equations.
+Fourier analysis, Sturm-Liouville theory, integral transforms and their application to boundary-value problems for the potential, wave, and diffusion equations.

-**Course prerequisites:** MATH 250B and MATH 280 with a "C" (2.0) or better.
+**Course prerequisites:** MATH 306 with a C (2.0) or better; or graduate standing.

 ## Course Material
 ### Required Textbooks